 Inbound SSL and TLS Inspection Process

-- The client sends client HELLO to the firewall.
+- Client sends client HELLO to the firewall.
 This includes supported TLS/SSL versions and ciphers.

 - The firewall sends a client HELLO to the server.